-Strategic Priority We will ensure education provision is flexible to adapt to changing innovations in the workforce, developing robust governance around the scope and remit of new roles.
 Why is it important?
 In 5 years time the current workforce model will not be fit for purpose due to shortages in core staffing e.g. doctors.
-The Trust needs to grow and develop non medical clinical staff to future proof our workforce .
-To achieve this we need to ensure education and on-going professional support is robust across this new workforce What we will focus on: • We will source appropriate educational provider partners to develop a critical mass of the emerging workforce in order that these roles have the intended benefits to patient care e.g. nursing associates • We will utilise the Apprenticeship Levy to train more qualified professionals , where due to national shortages there is a need for us to 'grow our own' from the Trusts' existing workforce or local community e.g. occupational therapy and speech and language therapy • In line with the Workforce Strategy, we will ensure that staff have protected time whilst in a training role • We will develop programmes of continued professional development post qualification from trainee roles, for our staff in new roles e.g. Physician Associates, Advance Clinical Practitioners (allied health professional and nursing) We will support our non-medical workforce to obtain the advanced clinical practice and non medical prescribing qualifications • As the non-medical workforce increases with advanced clinical skills, we will work with services to review the educational needs of the emerging Multi Disciplinary Team models e.g. consultant pharmacists undertaking the accountable professional role verse traditional doctor remit.
-We will develop robust governance around the scope and remit of new roles • We will promote and celebrate excellence in emerging new roles through internal communication channels, national awards and collaboration with national professional bodies • We will expand our work experience offering to the local community by providing placements to meet the needs of the new technical level qualification (alternative to A levels), and in-reach to schools to encourage uptake of apprenticeship opportunities e.g. pharmacy technicians, with long term benefits for recruitment at SGUH
+The Trust needs to grow and non medical clinical staff to future proof our workforce.
+To achieve this we need to ensure education and on-going professional support is robut this new workforce What we will focus on: We will source appropriate educational provider partners to develop a critical mass of the emerging workforce in order that these roles intended benefits to patient care e.g. nursing associates We will utilise the Apprenticeship Levy to train more qualified professionals, where due to national shortages there is a need for us to 'grow from the Trusts' existing workforce or local community e.g. occupational therapy and speech and language therapy In line with the Workforce Strategy, we will ensure that staff have protected time whilst in a training role We will develop programmes of continued professional development post qualification from trainee roles, for our staff in new roles e.g. Associates, Advance Clinical Practitioners (allied health professional and nursing) We will support our non-medical workforce to obtain the advanced clinical practice and non medical prescribing qualifications As the non-medical workforce increases with advanced clinical skills, we will work with services to review the educational needs of the emerging possibility of the experiment of the experimen hysician ing Multi tion with